raiden-network/raiden/docs/api_walkthrough.rst

 Bootstrapping a token network
 ===============================
-In this scenario it is assumed that a user holds some ERC20 tokens of a type that has not yet been registered in the Raiden smart contract with address ``0x9aBa529db3FF2D8409A1da4C9eB148879b046700``.
+In this scenario it is assumed that a user holds some ERC20 token, with address ``0x9aBa529db3FF2D8409A1da4C9eB148879b046700``, which has not yet been registered with Raiden.

 The user wants to register the token, which will create a `Channel Manager <https://github.com/raiden-network/raiden/blob/a64c03c5faff01c9bd6aab9bd357ba44c113129e/raiden/smart_contracts/ChannelManagerContract.sol>`_.
 For each registered token there is a corresponding channel manager.
 Channel managers are responsible for opening new payment channels between two parties.